fbpx

 FacebookTwitterWhatsApp

 Today on Man Around Nairobi we feature Mackinlay Mutsembi.
-Mackinlay Mutsembi is an entertainer, multi-instrumentalist producer, recording and performing artist.
+Mackinlay Mutsembi is an entertainer, multi-instrumentalist producer, and recording and performing artist.
 He is the trumpeter with a Kenyan flag and the founder and MD of the Nairobi Horns Project.
-He is also a Management expert in Project Management and Organizational development.
+He is also a Management expert in Project Management and Organizational Development.

 1. Did you grow up in Nairobi?

 I was born here but my folks moved to Mombasa when I was months old so I do not really have any recollection of that time here.
 I grew up in Kisauni, Mombasa and attended primary and high school there.
-Mombasa was a lovely place to grow up then; it was serene, sometimes people say slow, but people are really friendly there, and there was a string sense of community where we grew up.
+Mombasa was a lovely place to grow up then; it was serene, sometimes people say slow, but people are really friendly there, and there was a strong sense of community where we grew up.
 We had a few families from bara (upcountry) in our hood, but mostly it was Swahili people and their amazing hospitality.

 Kisauni is a fun ghetto.
 We lived next to a big walled property that had high walls and lots of trees etc, a neglected compound with all manner of animals and vermin.
 We would hop over these walls at great peril to go “hunting” with our catapults.
 Our prey would be birds mostly, and occasionally huge monitor lizards which we were really scared of but hunted regardless.

 There also was kunazi.
-Kunazi was life; this wild berry would make us trek for kilometres to find, but was worth every thorn and scratch once you popped one.
+Kunazi was life; this wild berry would make us trek for kilometres to find it, but was worth every thorn and scratch once you popped one.
 We would also trek for kilometres and cross a ravine on a wall to get to the Nyali Golf Club and have some kunazi.
 One day we were chased back across the ravine with some mean security fellows with sticks and their own catapults, and even as we run across the walls for dear life, our t-shirts pouches held against our chests and full of kunazi, probably no one dropped a single berry.
 We felt invincible.
 I am not sure what they call kunazi in English.

-Later on however we went through a difficult period during the post election violence in 1997 where I remember a lot of difficult economic times for many people reliant on the hotel industry there; job losses, food shortages and a new suspicion between upcountry folks.
+Later on, however we went through a difficult period during the post-election violence in 1997 where I remember a lot of difficult economic times for many people reliant on the hotel industry there; job losses, food shortages and a new suspicion between upcountry folks.

 That was long ago, right now Mombasa is a really progressive place to be and hopefully moved on from these days.
 It is still my best place to go to any day.